Saturday, December 12, 2015

 Saturday, August 1, 2015

-Dyslexia – News from organizations with vested interest
+Dyslexia – News from organisations with vested interests

-Many articles related to dyslexia keep surfacing periodically and I believe these are articles supported by some organization with vested interest.
+Many articles related to dyslexia keep surfacing periodically and I believe these are articles supported by some organisations with a vested interest.

-The first article that I saw on dyslexia fonts can be foundhere
+The first article that I saw on dyslexia fonts can be found here:LINK

 Wednesday, July 29, 2015